logical/telepathy/README.md

 The firmware is for a PIC microcontroller 16f1788.All the microcontroller does is first set up the hc-05, then wait for a request.When it receives  a request it begins sampling tha analog to digital converter and sending the samples to the hc-05.
-I chose th 16f1788 but the code should be easily modified to work with another PIC.
+I chose th 16f1788 but the code should be easy to modify to work with another PIC.